CDU-HIT238/slides/week1/index.md

 * You *must* use GitHub for this course so we will spend some time getting up to speed
 * You will also need to use GitHub Pages to host your content

+Note:
+You will have covered Git in HIT226.
+It is important you use Git for this unit.
+Your assignments should be submitted through the GitHub repository and we will look at your commit history when marking.
+Your first assignment will also need to be hosted on GitHub Pages.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->
 ### What's the difference